 - Payment of the invoice amount must be made up to 14 days after the invoice issue date.

 - The Client is obliged to pay a 50% deposit of the total set-up and Package costs upon agreement of the offer.
-After completing the Services, the remaining amount, – other 50% – is invoiced, prior to final publication of website and brand identity materials, as stated in 8.13 of this Terms and Conditions.
+After completing the Services, the remaining amount, – other 50% – is invoiced, prior to final publication of website, brand & marketing materials, as stated in 8.13 of this Terms and Conditions.